RubinR10/class-website/RubinHassman/index.md

 layout: layouts/blog.njk
 ---

-# Topic: Manifold Learning with a Focus on Isomaps

 # What is a Manifold:

 An $n$-dimensional manifold is a topological surface that resembles a Euclidean space locally at each point, or rather, each point has a neighborhood that is homeomorphic to an open subset of the $n$-dimensional Euclidean space.